mworion/MW4_Installer/doc/index.rst

 Welcome to MW4_Installer!
 =========================
-MW4_Installer is a general utility for installing MountWizzard4 onto your computer.
+MW4_Installer is a general utility for installing and starting MountWizzard4 on your computer and it comes also with an PDF documentation:

-PDF Documentation:

 https://mworion.github.io/MW4_Installer/MW4_Installer.pdf

 Before starting
 ---------------

 To improve quality and usability any feedback is highly welcome!
 To maintain a good transparency and professional work for my, please respect the following recommendations how to feed back.

 .. note:: Please report issues / bugs here:

           https://github.com/mworion/MW4_Installer/issues.

-          And if you have feature requests discussions or for all other topics of interest there is a good place to start here:
+.. note:: Feature requests and discussions or for all other topics of interest
+          there is a good place to start here:

           https://github.com/mworion/MW4_Installer/discussions